Intrinsic Riemannian Functional Data Analysis for Sparse Longitudinal Observations: Asymptotic properties

 \end{enumerate} \end{assumption}

-The following proposition states the point-wise and uniform convergence rates of the estimated mean function, where the point-wise rate can be derived by extending the proof in \cite{Petersen2019} and the uniform rate is established in \cite{Dai2019}.
-Note that for a clear exposition, we assume $m_{i}=m$, while emphasize that extension to more general cases is technically straightforward but notionally complicated \citep{Zhang2016}.
+The following proposition, whose proof, as well as proofs for other results in this section, is deferred to the Supplementary Material, states the point-wise and uniform convergence rates of the estimated mean function, where the point-wise rate is an immediate consequence of the local uniform rate stated in Proposition \ref{prop:random:mu:rate:local}.
+The condition $nh_\mu\asympgt 1$ in the following is only needed for the deterministic design.